 What do I tell my child about death?

 Humanists tend to think that sensitively telling children the truth is preferable to giving false explanations, however comforting in the short term.
 It is sensible to discuss death before one occurs in the immediate family.
 (Short-lived pets like hamsters can be useful in preparing children to cope with the death of something they have cared about, and a pet’s burial ceremony can focus on the good memories that are so important to humanists.)
 There are a number of books for children of all ages that convey a humanist or an open-minded attitude to life after death – see our Primary Fiction and Books for Bereaved Children for details.
 If you have a Humanist Funeral, the celebrant can arrange a separate part of the ceremony just for the children, and this can be very helpful.
-See also the website of the Childhood Bereavement Network and our briefing for students on Death and Other Big Questions.
+See also the website of the Childhood Bereavement Network and our Understanding Humanism resources on life and death.

 Should I worry about my child being indoctrinated in school prayers?